 The cancellation of a contract will impact some patients in a local recovery and treatment program, creating barriers to those who are considered most vulnerable.

 The Brighton Center serves as the only Medication Assisted Treatment program in Livingston County, through which suboxone and methadone therapies are offered.
+(It is not affiliated with the Brighton Center for Recovery.)
 Approximately 22 patients use Medicaid benefits to pay for services, which requires approval from Livingston County Community Mental Health.
 As of December 31st, CMH will no longer be contracting with The Brighton Center, meaning those individuals will have to find care elsewhere.
 Program Director Karen Scott says no reason has been given as to why.
 She says discontinuing a contract for local treatment options is creating additional barriers for people who are suffering with a chronic condition and seeking help to stabilize their lives –stressing they need local access to care, treatment and medication services.
 Scott says the loss of revenue will affect the agency, but they will continue to operate and provide a much needed service to Livingston County residents on a smaller scale.
 She says the bigger picture is the consumers who depend on the use of their Medicaid benefits are losing local treatment

 One person directly impacted is John Seitz of Fowlerville.
 He fell off of a roof, broke his back, ended up on painkillers and became addicted to opiates.
 He’s been in the program since April, which he says has changed lives.
 It’s tough with strict requirements but it has made all the difference for Seitz, who says he finally got his life together.
 He’s gained some weight and is healthy now but eight months ago, Seitz says he didn’t care about anything and just wanted to die.
 He says you do whatever you have to do to not be sick, describing withdrawal like having the flu times one-thousand.
 He says you feel it in every bone in your body and want to die, because dying would be easier than the pain when going through withdrawal.